ajimenezrosa/Componentes_Ionic_2/README.md

-# This is the para code placed in the search.
+# This is the code placed in the search.
 ~~~javascript
   constructor(private servicesCtrl: DataService) { }